fatmajallouli2/E-Auto-School-React.js-Nest.js/README.md

 Outils : Postman (tests d’API)

-# connect to postgreSQL database:
+# To connect to postgreSQL database:
 * cmd> psql -U postgres
 * password: 123456
 * connect to the database with : \c autoschool